Hawaii Vehicle History & VIN Verification Services

 Search using the 17-digit Vehicle Identification Number found on your dashboard or door frame.
 Reports include:

-- Complete ownership timeline and transfer records
+- Complete ownership timeline with inter-island transfer records

-- Odometer readings with fraud detection
+- Odometer readings with rollback detection algorithms

-- Open safety recalls and manufacturer bulletins
+- Open safety recalls from NHTSA database

 2. License Plate Search Option